AI Dungeon Guidebook

 Model Default

-Our built-in, default model instructions can be accessed through the in-game Adventure settings when Mixtral, MythoMax, Tiefighter, or GPT-4 Turbo are selected as the Story Generator.
+Our built-in, default model instructions (which may vary between different models) can be accessed through the in-game Adventure settings.
 Once you add the AI Instructions card, use the dropdown to select Model Default.
 Changing your AI model under the “Gameplay” tab brings up other default model instructions.

 image